top of page

 kevinsimcock_executivetransitionmentor

-I do not hand you a reframe.
+What I don't do is hand you a reframe.
 I help you see your situation so differently that the reframe happens on its own.
-That shift is where self-trust gets restored and the right decision becomes possible to commit to.
+That shift is where the real work lives and where the answers you already have finally become ones you can trust.

 "He who looks outside himself dreams.
 He who looks inward awakes."